Language

 POSSESSIVES

-Possessives of singular nouns ending in s are formed by adding ’s.
+Possessives of singular common nouns ending in s are formed by adding ’s.
 Athletics does not use the ’s.

 Plural nouns modifying other nouns do not need an apostrophe if they are used in an attributive rather than a possessive sense.